marchof/java-almanac/site/content/features/recordpatterns.md

 ## Generics

-If you omit generic type arguments in a type pattern, they are inferred.
-For example, consider:
+A pattern for a generic type must use a type parameter.
+For example, given

 ```
 record Pair<T>(T first, T second) {